-Leave of absence shall not be granted unless -
+Leave of absence shall not be granted unless:

-- (a) an application has been made in advance to the proprietor by a parent with whom the pupil normally resides: and - (b) the proprietor, or a person authorised by the proprietor in accordance with paragraph (1), considers that leave of absence should be granted due to the exceptional circumstances relating to that application.
+- an application has been made in advance to the proprietor by a parent with whom the pupil normally resides: and - the proprietor, or a person authorised by the proprietor in accordance with paragraph (1), considers that leave of absence should be granted due to the exceptional circumstances relating to that application.

-All applications must be made in writing to the Head Teacher at least 5 school days prior to the requested leave date.
+All applications must be made in writing to the Headteacher at least 5 school days prior to the requested leave date and there is an absence form available to facilitate this available from the officer.